 Where can I get more technical material like this?

-I normally prefer to steer clear of technical advice in the Coach’s Corner blog, because technical advice should be delivered in a paid, customized lesson environment.
+I normally prefer to steer clear of technical advice in this blog, because technical advice should be delivered in a paid, customized lesson environment.

 BUT this article is actually a preview – a sliver sample of the type of content and style of writing offered in the Swing Literacy programs: